Toy (David Bowie album): Cancelled release and aftermath

 Bowie initially wanted to release Toy as quickly as possible.
 In the early 2000s, the idea of a surprise album was several years ahead of its time.
 Plati later commented, "Record labels just weren't set up to do that at the time—too many moving parts and all the rest of it."
 Originally scheduled for release in March 2001, Toy was initially delayed to May.
 In June, Bowie revealed: "EMI/Virgin seem to have a lot of scheduling conflicts this year, which has put an awful lot on the back burner.
 Toy is finished and ready to go, and I will make an announcement as soon as I get a very real date."
 After making Bowie's back catalogue available for digital download in 2000, the label, who were in the middle of various financial struggles, feared poor commercial performance for Toy and expressed a desire for an album of new material instead, indefinitely shelving the record.
 In October, Bowie responded "Fine by me.
 I'm extremely happy with the new stuff ...[but]
 I won't let Toy slide away.
 I'm working on a way that you'll be able to get the songs next year as well as the newie."
-Buckley argues that had it been released, Toy would have "easily" reached the UK top 20, even if it was only bought by Bowie's hardcore fans.
+Buckley argues that had it been released, Toy would have "easily" reached the UK top 20, even if it was bought only by Bowie's hardcore fans.

 As the label were negotiating, Bowie began work with Visconti on Heathen.
 According to Visconti, Bowie was "hurt terribly" by Toy's rejection and as a result, left EMI/Virgin and signed an agreement with Columbia Records in early 2002 to issue Heathen via his own ISO label.
 Between 2002 and 2003, tracks from Toy, including "Conversation Piece", "Shadow Man", "You've Got a Habit of Leaving" and "Baby Loves that Way", appeared as various B-sides and bonus tracks.
 "Afraid" and "Uncle Floyd" were remade for Heathen, with the latter retitled "Slip Away".
 "Let Me Sleep Beside You" and "Your Turn to Drive" later saw official release on the three-disc edition of the 2014 compilation Nothing Has Changed.
 Bowie remarked in 2003: